invictus-integration/docs-ifa/dashboard/import-flows-via-la.md

 Flows linked to LogicApps workflows can be resubmitted and resumed via the Dashboard both separately (`Flow Actions button`) and in batch (`Selecting multiple flows`).

+To manipulate the default resubmit/resume operations, you can also do [custom resubmit/resume](./custom-resumeresubmit.md) of flows.

 ### Resubmit
 The Resubmit functionality will always trigger an "Azure Resubmit" for the first LogicApp in the Chain.
 Resubmit will trigger the execution of any corresponding flow, even completed ones.
 When Resubmit is triggered, the first Logic App in the chain (execution tree) is resubmitted on Azure thus retriggering the whole flow.